itweedie937/meela-assignments/README.md

    All are fine.
 4. **Resume capability** - user can return and continue from where they left off
 5. **Please play to your strengths** - if you feel that you are more front-end than backend lean into that and vice versa!
+6. **Commit screenshots** - commit some screenshots of how your application looks.

 Don'ts: